 The broth is slightly sweetened with braised meat bones.
 Ingredients are plenty but the only one thing that can’t be left out is the pork skin.
 Though its flavor is very light, the pork skin gives joy to eaters by how its scabrous surface felt inside the mouth when being chewed.

 Gio Lua is made by pureeing pork meat which is marinated with fish sauce and pepper, then packed tightly with banana leaves and boiled for hours.
 Gio Lua is often served with Banh Chung and Banh Tet.

 Although not every people in Vietnam is able to eat these pickled things, they are still unquestionably one of the essential foods during Tet.
 The sour taste of pickles goes very well with the fat of sticky rice cakes.
 (Photo: A traditional Tet meal with Chung Cake, Gio Lua, and pickles)

 The five-fruit tray is a must-have on the altar during Tet.
 The exact selection varies through time, region, and even the house owner’s preference.
 However, they must be of a different color as the five-fruit tray also plays an important role in decoration for Tet.

-The candied fruits platter are often put on display on a round box used only for Tet.
+The candied fruit platter is often put on display in a round box used only for Tet.
 A beautifully-decorated traditional box is divided into five to seven smaller segments.
 Each segment store one or two items.
-I say items instead of fruits because apart from fruits, the box also includes pumpkin seeds, watermelon seeds or sunflower seeds.
-In recent years, these boxes have evolved quite considerably, with candies, chocolates or pistachios replacing candied fruits.
+I say items instead of fruits because apart from fruits, the box also includes pumpkin seeds, watermelon seeds, or sunflower seeds.
+In recent years, these boxes have evolved quite considerably, with candies, chocolates, or pistachios replacing candied fruits.
 So here you have it, the 7 most popular foods that you shall encounter when traveling to Vietnam during Tet.
 We hope you enjoy this post and we will come back next week with more Tet-ness.